FanDuel, DraftKings vow to fight New York's halt on bets

 High-profile investors poured money into both this year.

 DraftKings raised $300 million from investors including Fox Sports, Major League Baseball, the National Hockey League, the Madison Square Garden Company, the Raine Group and Wellington Management.
-Around the same time, FanDuel raised $275 million from investors such as private equity firm KKR & Co LP, Google Capital and the venture arms of Time Warner Inc and Comcast Corp.
+Around the same time, FanDuel raised $275 million from investors such as private equity firm KKR & Co LP (KKR.N), Google Capital and the venture arms of Time Warner Inc (TWX.N) and Comcast Corp (CMCSA.O).

 DraftKings and FanDuel have both hired former New York prosecutors for advice as scrutiny by regulators and law enforcement agencies intensifies.